infographie35/Bulk-Bitcoin-Address-Balance-Check/README.md

 ![screenshot](kayachecker.jpg)!

-In the image, it says x.py in the test phase, ignore it and run python name.py.

 <br>
 FOR THE PROGRAM TO WORK, DO NOT FORGET TO OPEN THE ELECTRUM WALLET AND RUN ELECTRUM IN THE BACKGROUND.<br>